mikybars/homebrew-tap/README.md

-# Quickstart guide to creating your own formulae
+# Quickstart guide to publishing your brew packages

 ## ⚒️ Required tools